wmedrano/wmedrano.dev/content/posts/introducing-bats.md

 -   Midi input and audio output on Linux.
 -   A simple terminal UI navigated with arrow keys, enter, and escape.
 -   Support for 8 tracks.
 -   The "toof" plugin.
 A Sawtooth wave with a Moog Filter.
-Can produce already decent basslines!
+Can produce decent basslines!

 {{< figure src="/ox-hugo/wmedrano-dev/introducing-bats-1.jpg" >}}